admin-shell-io/submodel-templates/published/DEXPI/1/0/README.md

 This version is in productive use and supported by AASX Package Explorer (out of the box)

-## AASX-File Update - Version 3.0 in the Metamodel "Specification of the Asset Administration Shell"
+## Update of AASX File for Compatibility with Version 3.0 of the "Asset Administration Shell" Metamodel Specification

-This AASX-file for the template is updated to Version 3.0 in the Metamodel "Specification of the Asset Administration Shell".
-The Submodel content remains unchanged.
+The AASX file has been updated for compatibility with version 3.0 of the Asset Administration Shell metamodel specification.
+The contents of the submodel remain unchanged.